Chorley Community Housing Ltd was formed in 2007 to receive a Large Scale Voluntary Transfer of Chorley Borough Council's housing stock.

 It is a member of the Adactus Group Structure and a subsidiary of Adactus Housing Group Ltd.

 The Association was formed in March 2007 following a 2006 vote in favour of stock transfer by tenants of Chorley Borough Council.
 The Association immediately joined the Adactus Group Structure as a subsidiary of Adactus Housing Group Ltd.

 In 2009, the Association entered into a management agreement with Adactus Housing Association.
-The agreement transfered the management of 1,800 AHA properties, previously managed by AHA's West Area office, to CCH (this number has since grown to 2,200).
+The agreement transfered the management of 1,800 AHA properties, known as the West Area stock, to CCH (this number has since grown to 2,200).

 Chorley Community Housing Ltd is governed by a voluntary board of management comprising people with substantial experience in housing, finance, business and regeneration.

 The board comprises four tenants, four local authority nominations and four 'independent' members.

 The board meets quarterly to make key decisions, help shape the direction of the company and monitor its performance.

 Board decisions and non-confidential board papers are published here on the Association's blog.

 The day-to-day running of CCH is co-ordinated by Richard Houghton, the Association's director of operations.